HartBlanc/CardRates/ReadMe.md

-    Written using Scrapy 1.40 and Python 3.6
+    Please use the pipenv for easy setup
+    installation:
+        pip3 install pipenv
+        pipenv install (in top directory)
+    usage:
+        pipenv run python db_orm.py
+        pipenv shell

-    Before running spider for the first time use CreateTables.py to create the SQLite database.
+    Before running spider for the first time use db_orm.py to create the SQLite database.

     Spiders should be deployed using the scrapyd daemon.

     The general flow of the program is:
-    (pre.py)
+    (db_orm.py)
     1. check which currency codes and date ranges are available
     2. check which rates are missing from the database
     3. create a temporary input and output directory